 Driving is also an option, especially if you’re coming from neighboring countries like Bulgaria or Hungary.
 Expect, however, long queues at the border points in months like August and December.
 Buy the road vignette as soon as you cross the border.

-The best time to visit is late April to early November if you want to see as many landmarks as possible.
+The best time to visit is from late April to early November if you want to see as many landmarks as possible.
 Winters are usually cold, and the temperatures drop below zero Celsius many times.
 The temperatures and weather conditions vary across Romania, depending on altitude and geographical position.

 Photo source: www.holiday-weather.com